List of poetry groups and movements: Twentieth century (1900–2000)

-The Beat generation poets met in New York in the 1940s.
+The Beat Generation poets or the Beats met in New York in the 1950s–1960s.
 The core group were Jack Kerouac, Allen Ginsberg, and William S. Burroughs, who were joined later by Gregory Corso.

-The Confessionalists were American poets that emerged in the 1950s.
-They drew on personal history for their artistic inspiration.
-Poets in this group include Sylvia Plath, Anne Sexton, John Berryman, and Robert Lowell.

 The New York School was an informal group of poets active in 1950s New York City whose work was said to be a reaction to the Confessionalists.
 Some major figures include John Ashbery, Frank O'Hara, James Schuyler, Kenneth Koch, Barbara Guest, Joe Brainard, Ron Padgett, Ted Berrigan and Bill Berkson.

-The Black Mountain poets (also known as the Projectivists) were a group of mid 20th century postmodern poets associated with Black Mountain College in the United States.